Ukraine: Russian Invasion & War

 This raises serious questions.
 Is the IARU truly committed to keeping amateur radio free from political influence?
 Or does that principle conveniently fade when it comes to their member organization in the Russian Federation?

 Furthermore, the well-known Russian Districts Award (RDA) program continues to list the illegally annexed territories of Crimea as part of the Russian Federation.
 This is not just a political statement; it is an endorsement of internationally condemned aggression.
+So I ask: how can any peace-loving amateur radio operator in good conscience continue to pursue such awards?

-I fully support those IARU member societies that, under the current circumstances, have taken the decision to exclude Russian and Belarusian participants from their competitive events and contests.
-In my view, this is a necessary and justified response.
+We fully support those IARU member societies and contest sponsors who, under the current circumstances, have taken the decision to exclude Russian and Belarusian participants from their competitive events such as contests.

 Recommended reading on the Russian horror based on a Ukrainian radio amateur's testimony